-I am thrilled to announce that War’s Respite and Love’s Kindling will be released in 2021 with a new publisher!
+I am thrilled to announce that War’s Respite and Love’s Kindling will be released April 20, 2021 with a new publisher!
 They are Books 1 and 2 in my new Dawn Of America Series, set in Revolutionary War Connecticut.
 Book 3 is Winter’s Ravage and Book 4 is entitled, Courier’s Return.

 In 1763, the war with the French came to a close.
 While most Connecticut colonists breathe in relief, others are faced with unexpected conflicts as battles of a different nature ensue at home.

 Veteran Abijah Whitney regrets leaving his pregnant wife behind when he was called away to war.
 The news of her death during childbirth as well as the ugly brutalities of war have left their mark.
 His only comfort is the knowledge that his daughter survived.
 But his plans for her upon his return will cause an uproar in many lives, including the aunt who raised her.

 Primrose Allan’s sole consolation after the death of her sister in childbirth is the baby girl who lived.
 The aunt raises the girl as her own, fearing that one day the child’s father might return for her.
 But she never imagined the nightmare that would ensue.

 Dr. Isaac Northrup is a friend caught in the middle of the turmoil.
 Always desiring to bring healing, he feels helpless in the events that cause pain and heartache to others, as well as himself.

 Jonas Wooding, the town’s blacksmith, is caught in the strife as well, made all the worse by a serious epidemic.
 Bound by constrictions of local law and forced to face his own grief, Jonas’s trust in God is stretched beyond endurance.

 When all seems lost, will faith endure?